bythebug/Real-Time-Distributed-Log-Processing-System/misc/Usage Example Notes.md

 ---

-## 📊 What You Built
+## 📊 What's the project about?

-You built a **real-time log processing system** — kind of like a log management center that:
+Its a **real-time log processing system** — kind of like a log management center that:
 - Collects logs quickly
 - Stores them temporarily for fast access
 - Saves them to a file for later use